-When we hear the words “exposure therapy,” some extreme images might come to mind, such as people’s eyes being held open as they are forced to watch unsettling imagery or being compelled to sit in a room with something they fear.
-The reality of exposure therapy is quite different and, as a result, significantly less intimidating.
+When we hear the words “exposure therapy,” some extreme images might come to mind.
+We might think of people being forced to watch unsettling imagery or sit in a room with something they fear.
+The reality of exposure therapy treatment for PTSD is quite different and, as a result, significantly less intimidating.

 How can exposure to something that triggers a negative emotional response be leveraged to help a patient get over that response in a safe, healthy way?
-As it turns out, various forms of exposure therapy can be effective in treating PTSD, as well as phobias, OCD and other conditions.
+As it turns out, exposure therapy can effectively treat PTSD, as well as phobias, OCD and other conditions.
 Here is an overview of what PTSD is and how exposure therapy is carried out as a treatment for it in a rehab setting.

 What Is PTSD?